 Looking for more yummy dessert recipes?
 Why not try making:

-- Mulled apple cider
+- Vegan apple crumble

-- Apple, cinnamon and oat ice cream
+- Apple, cinnamon and oat ice cream (dairy free)

 - Pumpkin spice ice cream